banner-bg

 • Have the child place the correct number of objects in each cube.

-• Have the child count the objects and fill the tray or space with the quantity of objects corresponding with the number.
+• Have the child count the objects and fill the tray or space with the quantity of objects corresponding to the number.

 When you use your imagination and get creative, there are so many exciting ways to teach children how to count one-to-one.